-- Ensure Metro-North service to and from Grand Central Terminal can continue to operate safely by: - Making necessary utility and structural improvements to the GCT building; making repairs to terminal platforms and track area; preventing leak infiltration, repairing historic architectural features of the terminal building; and improving or upgrading other assets, such elevators, and escalators. - Continuing the replacement of the Train Shed roof; leveraging public-private partnerships where possible to help fund and expedite the work, and upgrading ventilation infrastructure in the Train Shed. - Making priority structural repairs and upgrading fire-life-safety components of the Park Avenue Tunnel. - Planning for Phase 3 of the Park Avenue Viaduct replacement and rehabilitation between East 123 and East 127 Streets and the Harlem-125 Street Station.
+- Ensure Metro-North service to and from Grand Central Terminal can continue to operate safely by: - building: and improving or upgrading other assets, such elevators, and escalators. - help fund and expedite the work, and upgrading ventilation infrastructure in the Train Shed.

+- 127 Streets and the Harlem-125 Street Station.